|

 that can be interfaced to JSMsg,

-a JavaScript syndication file convention
+a JavaScript syndication file convention.

-documents below).
+scripting (see documents below).

 - Job Scheduling and Tracking